netkit-jh/netkit-jh.github.io/docs/introduction.md

 ## Introduction to Netkit - ABR Lab

-For this lab we are going to create three machine `a`, `b`, and `r`, launch them using `lstart`, and finally analyse the contents of their `.startup` files.
+For this lab we are going to create three machines `a`, `b`, and `r`, launch them using `lstart`, and finally analyse the contents of their `.startup` files.
 The resulting folder structure should look roughly as follows:

 ```
 $ ls